 The Theodore Weber Scholarship Fund

-Named in honor of former Chicago School Board of Trustees member Theodore Weber and in recognition of his dedication to the institution’s mission, contributions to this fund will be applied to scholarships to be awarded to current students who demonstrate academic excellence, financial need, and/or professional promise.
-Fifty percent of contributed funds will be placed in an endowed account to ensure that the scholarship fund lives on in perpetuity.
+Named in honor of former Chicago School Board of Trustees member Theodore Weber and in recognition of his dedication to the institution’s mission.
+Scholarships are awarded to current students who demonstrate academic excellence, financial need, and/or professional promise.

 The President’s Scholarship award pays tribute and support to veterans seeking personal and professional growth through education.
 The fund supports military students who demonstrate a commitment to the mission of The Chicago School and who meet and maintain satisfactory academic progress.

-For questions or for more information about making a gift to The Chicago School, please contact us at firstname.lastname@example.org
+For questions or for more information about making a gift to The Chicago School, please contact the Office of Institutional Advancement.